Both are Gimmicks?

 Chapters

-1. 00:04Glow in the Dark Patch Testing
+1. 00:04Glow-in-the-Dark Patch Testing

 2. 00:54IR Patch Demonstration

-3. 01:40Conclusion on IR Patch Use
+3. 01:40Conclusion on IR Patches

 Frequently Asked Questions

-How visible are glow-in-the-dark patches under night vision?
+How visible are glow-in-the-dark patches at night?

 More Tactical & Gear Videos You Might Like